?

 Visiting Hours

-We are open 24/7 365 days a year but the DCCM is closed to visiting during the morning ward round which occurs between 8.30am - 11am.
-The afternoon ward round that occurs between 4pm and 5pm and the night ward round between 9pm and 11pm.
-You may be asked to leave briefly during these ward rounds.
+We are open 24/7 365 days a year, visiting is between 8.30am and 10pm.
+Visiting in the morning is limited to very close whānau and family when the ward round is in progress (between 8.30am - 11am).
+The afternoon ward round occurs between 4pm and 5pm and the night ward round between 9pm and 11pm.
+Sometimes you may be asked to leave briefly during these ward rounds.
 Visiting between 10pm and 8.30am is by arrangement only.

 Visiting is generally limited to next-of-kin or close friends and no more than 2 may be with the patient at a time.
 Patient care takes priority and visiting may not be possible when some procedures are being undertaken.